-Other areas are constructed out of geographical points + circles and border segments.
+Other areas are defined by geographical points + circles and border segments.
 Airways are constructed by defining a width (total width: left + right), and fixes.
-Fixes can bewaypoints or navigation aids.
-This means that those have to bedefined first, see Navaids / waypoints.
+Fixes can be waypoints or navigation aids.
+This means that those have to be defined first, see Navaids / waypoints.

 Defining an airway

 - Make sure all required waypoints and navaids have been created.

 - Switch the list to airspace areas mode.

 - Press the "add" button to create a new area, or double-click on an existing area, in order to edit it.
 The area dialog box will open.

 - In the type field, select "AWY". fill in the other

 fields as desired.

 - From now on, adding / inserting / editing lines in the shapes will define airway segments via fixes.